 This economic boom was followed by another recession.
 The recession of 1991 was caused by:

 - The sharp rise in interest rates trying to control inflation (and keep Pound at same level in ERM)

-- Economy over-extended by the boom years, e.g. consumer debt levels had grown and then were heavily affected by higher interest rates.
+- Economy over-extended by the boom years, e.g. consumer debt levels had grown and they were heavily affected by higher interest rates.

-- Sharp reversal in consumer and business confidence after the exuberance of the boom years evaporated.
+- The sharp reversal in consumer and business confidence after the exuberance of the boom years evaporated.

 - See more details at: Lawson Boom